 Children are taught by specialist adults trained to teach in Early Years Foundation Stage.

 Children work in small groups to enable staff to get to know them really well.

 Parents get to know school staff well and build up a crucial relationship.

-The Hillside Foundation unit is a purpose built unit specifically designed to provide quality learning for 3-5 year olds.
+The Hillside Foundation Stage is a purpose built environment specifically designed to provide high-quality learning for 3-5 year-olds.

-Our Foundation Unit is set up to promote learning through play.
+Our Foundation Unit is set up to promote learning through play and experiences.
 Play is an integral part of EYFS (Early Years Foundation Stage).
 Children are given lots of opportunities to initiate, investigate and develop their own play, ideas and thinking within the 6 areas of learning inside and outside.

 Gaining a place at Hillside Foundation 1 DOES NOT automatically guarantee a place in Foundation 2.
-Parents are responsible for registering their child with Wokingham Council for admission to the main school.
+Parents are responsible for registering their child with Wokingham Borough Council for admission to the school as a Reception child.

-Places are not allocated on a first come first served basis but are determined by Wokingham Borough Council.
-Details of the nursery and school admissions criteria is available on request.
+Places for F2 are not allocated on a first come first served basis but are determined by Wokingham Borough Council admissions.

 Support in Foundation

-We have trained First-Aiders in our Foundation Unit at all times.
+We have trained paediatric First-Aiders in our Foundation Stage at all times.